mumble-voip/mumble/docs/dev/Profiling.md

 - Profiling should generally be done in `Release` mode in order to obtain reasonable data
 - If you are having issues connecting your Tracy _server_ to the Mumble server, you should not let it fork.
-The default behavior in release mode is to fork, but you can change that by using the `-fg` parameter when starting the server.
+The default behavior in release mode is to fork, but you can change that by using the `--foreground` parameter when starting the server.